yunn246/yunn246/README.md

 # 👋 Hi, I’m Yun
-👩🏻‍💻 Pursuing Master of Science in Big Data Science
+👩🏻‍💻  Master of Science in Big Data Science